ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/overview.md

 ![Templates List](_images/templates-list.png)

-You start off by creating template group.
-When creating, you will have options to duplicate existing group with all templates in it.
-You are also able to select the roles that will have editing permissions for templates in this group.
+You start off by creating a template group.
+During creation you will have the option to duplicate an existing group with all of its templates.
+You can also select the roles that will have editing permissions for templates in this group.

 Then, create individual templates.
-You can duplicate existing template, or create blank one.
+You can duplicate an existing template, or create a blank one.
 If necessary, change the template type from "Webpage" to the type that you need (RSS Page, CSS, JavaScript, Static, XML)

-Existing templates can be edited with built-in editor, which provides intelligent syntax highlighting.
+Existing templates can be edited with the built-in editor, which provides intelligent syntax highlighting.

-TIP: **Tip:** The font size in template editor can be adjusted with a [configuration override](general/system-configuration-overrides.md#codemirror_fontsize).
+TIP: **Tip:** The font size in the template editor can be adjusted with a [configuration override](general/system-configuration-overrides.md#codemirror_fontsize).

-You can also edit template preferences and set front-end access permissions for it.
+You can also edit template preferences and set front-end access permissions for the template.

 ![Template Editor](_images/template-edit.png)

 ## Saving templates as files

-Templates, Template Groups, Templates, Global Variable, and Template Partials are always saved into database and this is their primary souce, however by default they are also saved as regular folders and files on your server.
+Template Groups, Templates, Global Variables, and Template Partials are always saved into the database and this is their primary source, however by default they are also saved as regular folders and files on your server.

 This behavior is controlled by [system configuration overrides](general/system-configuration-overrides.md#save_tmpl_files)in `system/user/config/config.php`:
 ```php